Moving Large Appliances – Deep Freezer

 Some foods are expensive, and if you have a deep freezer full of hunted game meat, or any meat for that matter, you may not want to throw it away as a result of having to move.
 So this is something you’ll want to plan for in advance.

-Step two: unplug, defrost and clean the deep freezer before moving day
+Step 2: Unplug, defrost and clean the deep freezer before moving day.

 Before you move a deep freezer, you’ll want to make sure it is thawed out.
 Unplug it to get ready for this process.
 Of course, it will have to remain unplugged when the movers arrive, or when you want to load it up on a moving truck.